areenshamasni/AIActionGame/README.md

    ```bash
    git clone https://github.com/areenshamasni/AIActionGame.git
    ```

-2.And you can install the game in :
+2. And you can install the game in :
 [https://drive.google.com/drive/folders/1WGOxHDMjOc4mLpG73WMJrZcUwm4aDhkl?usp=sharing]

-3.And open this folder from Godot.
+3. And open this folder from Godot.